jonathansayer/clothing_retailer/README.md

 rather than %.
 The Code is written on a Rails framework.
 As much as working with Rails has made it a lot easier when working with the database, and I belive easier for the user setup the database, the website could have been built on a framework such as Sinatra to retain code simplicity.
 However, having said that, a huge effort has gone into code refacotring and improving readability on the current framework.
+At the moment there is no easy way to increase the quantity of a product already in the basket.
+A user has to go back to the shopping page and add the item to the basket again.
+An improvement would be to add a button which simply imcreases the quantity.
 I will continue to work on these improvements and develope my front end skills.